Juniperus communis 'Sentinel'

 A fine columnar juniper with interesting blue-green foliage and a dense, narrow habit of growth; a beautiful specimen for adding that excplamation point to the landscape or to enhance the skyline of your garden, exceptionally hardy

-Sentinel Juniper has attractive bluish-green foliage which emerges lime green in spring.
+Sentinel Juniper is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
+It has attractive bluish-green evergreen foliage which emerges lime green in spring.
 The needles are highly ornamental and remain bluish-green throughout the winter.
 It produces blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Sentinel Juniper is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.